Carlo Ancelotti: Personal life

 Ancelotti has two children: a daughter, and a son, Davide, who was his assistant coach at Everton and Real Madrid.
 Davide previously also played in the Milan youth team and joined Borgomanero in June 2008.
 In 2008, Ancelotti confirmed in an interview that he had broken up with his wife of 25 years, Luisa Gibellini.
 He subsequently dated Romanian Marina Crețu.
 In 2011, it was announced he was dating Canadian businesswoman Mariann Barrena McClay.
 Ancelotti and Barrena McClay married in Vancouver in July 2014.
 Ancelotti identifies as Catholic.

 In May 2009, Ancelotti's autobiography, Preferisco la Coppa ("I Prefer the Cup", with a word-play by Ancelotti on the Italian word "coppa" that stands both for "cup" and a type of cured cold pork meat cut, which is produced in Ancelotti's native region of Emilia-Romagna), was published, with all proceeds from sales of the book going to the Fondazione Stefano Borgonovo for the funding of research on amyotrophic lateral sclerosis.
-In his last season with Chelsea, Ancelotti traveled back to Italy on a regular basis to visit his 87-year-old father who was in poor health with diabetes and other issues.
+In his last season with Chelsea, Ancelotti travelled back to Italy on a regular basis to visit his 87-year-old father who was in poor health with diabetes and other issues.
 On the issue, he said: "I don't have a problem managing the team for this reason.
 It's difficult, emotionally, when it's your father... but this is life.
 I have to do my best to stay close to him, but this is the life."
 His father died on 29 September 2010, aged 87.

 On 31 January 2019, Ancelotti became the grandfather of twins, born to his son Davide's wife Ana Galocha.
-He is a Roman Catholic.
 In February 2021, Ancelotti's home in Crosby was burgled and a safe stolen by two male offenders wearing black clothing and balaclavas.
 The safe was later found dumped in a car park in nearby Thornton.
 It had been forced open and stripped of its contents.
 Ancelotti is among the 13 sports personalities mentioned in the Pandora Papers published by the International Consortium of Investigative Journalists (ICIJ).
 On 11 October 2023, he received an honorary doctorate from the University of Parma, following his research in "Sciences and Techniques of Preventive and Adapted Motor Activities".

 On 2 April 2025, Ancelotti stood trial for alleged tax evasion where he testified in a Spanish court, insisting he believed his tax affairs were in order amid allegations that he failed to pay €1 million ($1.08 million) in taxes on image rights revenue.
 On 9 July, Ancelotti was sentenced to a year in prison and received a fine of €386,361.93.
 However, under Spanish law, as any sentence under two years for a non-violent crime rarely requires a defendant without previous convictions to be imprisoned, Ancelotti was spared incarceration.